AllenDang/gltf_opt/README.md

 - Remove normal textures to reduce file size
 - Center pivot point to bottom center of the model (modifies vertex positions directly)
 - Preserve GLB structure and other non-texture data
+- Full support for skeleton/skin bindings and animations

 ## Installation